 What happened to Wurm after he was released from prison is not known.
 In the summer of 1932 it was reported that he attended a gathering of war veterans in Volary (Wallern).
 He was still alive in 1938, and spoke during a meeting of former front soldiers in Vimperk (Winterberg) on 13 or 14 August that year.
 Thus he would certainly have witnessed the annexation of Sudentenland a few months later.
 If he was still alive in 1945, he was surely expelled from Czechoslovakia.

-The very latest mention of him that has been found so far is from Budweiser Zeitung in February 1940.
+The very last mention of him that has been found so far is from Budweiser Zeitung 14 February 1940.
 Again it was a report from a gathering of war veterans (now under the umbrella of the Nazi party), but this time it wasn't any longer Wurm himself who spoke, but others who talked about him.
 This indicates that he may already have died.

 On 10 January 1916 he fell ill again and after a week at a hospital in Laibach (Ljubljana) he was transferred to Bruck an der Leitha where he was made commander of 1.
 Ersatzkompanie by IR91.
 Here he served until 14 April 1916 when he was transferred to some draft commission (unknown where).
 From this period his documents reveal that he again volunteered for service at the front.
 His application was however rejected as his health condition was very poor and the regiment also need experienced instructors behind the lines.